-If you are someone whose BMI is lower than 18.5 and are looking for a good protein option, your choice of product should be a Mass gainer that has good blend of macro-nutrients and helps meet your energy demands per day.
+If you are someone whose BMI is lower than 18.5 and are looking for a good protein option, your choice of product should be a mass gainer that has a good blend of macronutrients and helps meet your energy demands per day.

-Pro tip: Go for a gainer that gives you at least 60-70 gm. of good quality, complex carbs in combination with no less than at least 20 gm.
-Of protein and qood quality fat.
+Pro tip: Go for a gainer that gives you at least 60-70 gm. of good quality, complex carbs in combination with no less than at least 20 gm of protein and good quality fat.

-On the other hand, if you are someone who is looking to reduce or maintain your body fat% and build lean muscle mass or find that you fall under the normal weight – overweight category of BMI, you need a Whey protein that will take care of your steady gains and muscle toning.
+On the other hand in the debate of whey protein vs. mass gainers, if you are someone who is looking to reduce or maintain your body fat% and build lean muscle mass or find that you fall under the normal weight – overweight category of BMI, you need a whey protein that will take care of your steady gains and muscle toning.

 Pro tip: While you have decided to go ahead with a whey protein, ensure that you invest in a good quality protein powder that proves fruitful for the long run.
 Opt for pure whey protein supplements that give you at least 85-90% protein per serving.
 Avoid products that offer a blend of plant and whey protein as in these cases, the chances are the quantity of whey protein is less as compared to the amount of plant protein.

 The important bit: Would not working out and just taking Whey Protein or Mass Gainer still have the same benefits?

 It is important that you know regarding whey protein vs. mass gainers that no amount of whichever product you choose to take is going to have any significant effect on the body unless regularly exercising is brought into the equation.